magrathealabs/playbook/docs/5-first-steps.md

 !!! attention
     This section is missing content.

-This is your first day of work, here are some guidelines.
+This is a guide for you first day, week and month of work at MLabs.

 ## First Day

 !!! attention
     This section is missing content.
+Link documantation.
+Link Fliperama Guide.

 In the first day your mission is to setup your desk, machine, present yourself to your colegues and know how our space works.

-[TODO] Link Welcome document
-[TODO] Link Fliperama Guide

 ## First Week

 !!! attention
     This section is missing content.

-[TODO] Setup your dev environment, read documentations of the tools you don't know already and start working in some minor stuff in the projects.
+Setup your dev environment, read documentations of the tools you don't know already and start working in some minor stuff in the projects.

 ## First Month